DopplerHQ/secrets-fetch-action/README.md

 ### Service Token

-A [Doppler Service Token](https://docs.doppler.com/docs/service-tokens) provides read-only access to single config and is recommended due to its limited access scope.
+A [Doppler Service Token](https://docs.doppler.com/docs/service-tokens) provides read-only access to a single config and is recommended due to its limited access scope.

 Create a GitHub repository secret named `DOPPLER_TOKEN` or if using multiple Service Tokens (e.g. for a Monorepo), you can prefix the secret name using with application name, e.g. `AUTH_API_DOPPLER_TOKEN`.